aumpierre-unb/Psychrometrics.jl/README.md

 ### Reference

-The theory and the adjusted equations used in this package were taken from the first chapter of the
+The theory and the adjusted equations used in `Psychrometrics.jl` package were taken from the first chapter of the
 *2017 ASHRAE Handbook Fundamentals Systems - International Metric System*, published by the